Challenging the Government’s failure to properly levy the fishing industry

 Trawling boat surrounded by seagulls

-Under the Fisheries Act and the Cost Recovery Rules, Fisheries New Zealand can levy the fishing industry to recover some of the costs of key fisheries and conservation services.
-These services include conducting stock assessments, researching the effects of fishing on protected species and the marine environment more generally, and placing independent observers on fishing vessels.
+Under the Fisheries Act and the Cost Recovery Rules, Fisheries New Zealand levies the fishing industry for services like stock assessments, research, and placing observers on vessels.

-We allege that Fisheries New Zealand has been under-levying the fishing industry, in effect giving industry a significant (and unlawful) discount on research costs, with the taxpayer picking up the difference.
-In the 2023/24 fishing year, the total cost of the misallocated projects was just over $2.5 million.
+ELI alleges that Fisheries New Zealand has been under-levying the fishing industry, in effect giving industry a significant discount on research costs, with the Government picking up the difference.
+In the last two years, the total cost of the misallocated projects was $3,663,252.

-We also allege that Fisheries New Zealand have attempted to keep a lid on the costs levied on the fishing industry by unlawfully under-allocating fisheries observers (including to high priority fisheries) on commercial fishing vessels.
+We also allege that Fisheries New Zealand have attempted to keep a lid on the costs levied on the fishing industry by unlawfully under-allocating fisheries observers on commercial fishing vessels.

 Why did we take this case?